ray-project/ray/doc/source/templates/README.md

 To add a template:

-1. Add your template as a directory somewhere in the Ray repo.
+1. Add your template as a directory somewhere in `doc/source/templates`.

     For example: